The National Snow and Ice Data Center (NSIDC) has many opportunities for further exploration. Here are a few ideas to try.

 Resources and Further Information

-- Alaska Sea Ice story tells the story from the point of view of a Canada goose.
+- Alaska Sea Ice story (link down) tells the story from the point of view of a Canada goose.

 - International Polar Year NASA website